Flash Flood Watch issued for Alleghany, Amherst, Bath, Bedford, Bland, Botetourt, Carroll by NWS - NewsBreak

 Flash Flood Watch issued for Alleghany, Amherst, Bath, Bedford, Bland, Botetourt, Carroll by NWS

-Effective: 2021-09-22 02:35:00 EDT Expires: 2021-09-23 08:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
-Target Area: Alleghany; Amherst; Bath; Bedford; Bland; Botetourt; Carroll; Craig; Floyd; Franklin; Giles; Grayson; Henry; Montgomery; Patrick; Pulaski; Roanoke; Rockbridge; Wythe FLASH FLOOD WATCH NOW IN EFFECT THROUGH THURSDAY MORNING The Flash Flood Watch is now in effect for * Portions of North Carolina and Virginia, including the following areas, in North Carolina, Alleghany NC, Surry and Wilkes.
-In Virginia, Alleghany VA, Amherst, Bath, Bedford, Bland, Botetourt, Carroll, Craig, Floyd, Franklin, Giles, Grayson, Henry, Montgomery, Patrick, Pulaski, Roanoke, Rockbridge and Wythe. * Through Thursday morning. * Deep tropical moisture continues to move across the central Appalachains today, supporting the potential for prolonged periods of moderate to heavy rain.
-Likewise, a front will enter the region later today from the west, serving as a second producer for rainfall into the night.
-Rainfall amounts will be highest along the crest of the Blue Ridge into the eastern foothills where the terrain will enhance rainfall intensity and amounts.
-Areas that have already received ample rainfall will be far more prone to flooding, including parts of the southern Blue Ridge, New River Valley, and Roanoke Valley. * Where high rainfall rates occur, or where bands of rain occur repeatedly over the same locations, rapid rises on smaller creeks and streams are expected.
-Some of these waterways may flood over their banks and flow across roads and into low-lying areas.
+Effective: 2021-09-21 19:59:00 EDT Expires: 2021-09-22 11:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
+Target Area: Alleghany; Amherst; Bath; Bedford; Bland; Botetourt; Carroll; Craig; Floyd; Franklin; Giles; Grayson; Henry; Montgomery; Patrick; Pulaski; Roanoke; Rockbridge; Smyth; Wythe FLASH FLOOD WATCH REMAINS IN EFFECT THROUGH WEDNESDAY MORNING The Flash Flood Watch continues for * Portions of North Carolina and Virginia, including the following areas, in North Carolina, Alleghany NC, Ashe, Surry, Watauga and Wilkes.
+In Virginia, Alleghany VA, Amherst, Bath, Bedford, Bland, Botetourt, Carroll, Craig, Floyd, Franklin, Giles, Grayson, Henry, Montgomery, Patrick, Pulaski, Roanoke, Rockbridge, Smyth and Wythe. * Through Wednesday morning. * Deep tropical moisture will continue to move across the central Appalachains tonight, supporting the potential for prolonged periods of moderate to heavy rain.
+Rainfall amounts will be highest along the crest of the Blue Ridge into the eastern foothills, where the terrain will enhance rainfall intensity and amounts. * Where high rainfall rates occur, or where bands of rain occur repeatedly over the same locations, rapid rises on smaller creeks and streams are expected.
+Some of these waterways may flood over their banks, and flow across roads and into low-lying areas.
 Depending on where the heaviest rain occurs, minor flooding of the larger main-stem rivers may be possible.alerts.weather.gov

 Comments / 0